Sarah K Tyler

 School of Computer Science

-Bachelors of Science, Computer Science (May 2004)
+Bachelors of Science (BS), Computer Science

 Minors in English and Mathematical Sciences